csc530/Family-Tree/README.md

 ## About

-A family tree app to diagram the relationships of a family from parents to children as far as grand uncles to 5^th^ cousins 3 times removed
+A family tree app to diagram the relationships of a family from parents to children

 ![A family tree with 2 parents and 3 children](/../assignment-tasks/docs/img/example@1x.png)